American Muslims on Trump's iftar: Thanks, but no thanks

 Since Trump's election, American Muslims have been further angered by a series of executive orders severely curtailing refugees and immigrants from several Muslim-majority countries, moves many see as an enactment of his promised "Muslim ban."

-Trump's retweet of anti-Muslim videos by a far-right British party continued to feed the flames, causing feelings of resentment and alienation among American Muslims.
-Trump has also stocked his administration with men, such as Secretary of State Mike Pompeo and national security adviser John Bolton, who have ties to groups that promote Islamophobia.
+Trump's retweet of anti-Muslim videos by a far-right British party continued to fan the flames.
+He has also stocked his administration with men, such as Secretary of State Mike Pompeo and national security adviser John Bolton, who have ties to groups that promote Islamophobia.

 Omar Noureldin, vice president and spokesman for the Muslim Public Affairs Council, said that, in contrast to past years, no one from his council was invited to Wednesday's iftar.
 If they were, they would decline the invitation, he said.